 Why Should I Care if My Bottled Water Is Certified?

-In the U.S., the FDA requires bottled water companies to monitor and conduct regular testing of their products and sets maximum contaminant levels for regulated contaminants, but it doesn’t require bottlers to have independent audits or product quality testing by a third party.
+In the U.S., the FDA requires bottled water companies to comply with current Good Manufacturing Practices (cGMPs), which include regular testing to verify the products do not exceed regulated contaminant levels.
+However, the FDA doesn’t require bottlers to have independent audits or product quality testing by a third party.
 Because NSF is not a regulatory agency, NSF certification is strictly voluntary.
-Participation in the NSF certification program by packaged beverage companies demonstrates their commitment to producing quality products.
+Participation in the NSF certification program by packaged beverage and bottled water companies demonstrates their commitment to producing quality products.
 Companies throughout the world also certify their bottled water to NSF standards so people everywhere can be assured of bottled water purity.